WurstPlus/wurst-plus-three/ContributingGuide.md

 ```

 Any contributions to the base of the client must be done in java but any
-contributions to Models can be done in Kotlin or java (depending on the file)!
+contributions to Models can be done or java!

 Before you contribute you must test your code for bugs!